 - Dr. Greg Mcdermid, Collaborator, Associate Professor, University of Calgary

-- Dr. Mir Mustafizur Rahman, Research Technician, University of Calgary
+- Dr. Mir Mustafizur Rahman, Adjunct Professor, University of Calgary

 - Saraswati Saraswati, Graduate Student, University of Waterloo